2016 - Amsterdam, NL

 As a result, the new ToucHb fits the indian context due to its affordability, portability and by supporting care-givers of different education levels.
 Additionally, it's interface is user friendly and it equipts nurses with tools to better communicate with patients.

-The project began with contextual research in order to understand the Indian health system and the different user groups.
-We spent several weeks in different rural areas around Mumbai conducting interviews with different health care providers such as 24h trained "nurses" (ASHAS) who are the main contact point with patients, medical specialists of private and public clinics and NGO doctors that serve missions in several areas across the country.
+To understand the Indian health system and user groups, we spent several weeks in rural areas conducting interviews and generative sessions with various health care providers like 24h trained "nurses" (ASHAS) - who are the main contact point with patients, medical specialists of private/public clinics and NGO doctors who serving across the country.